wikimedia/lcm-dashboard/README.md

 ## Instalation

-* Clone this repository using following command:
+* Clone this repository using the following command:
   * https://github.com/wikimedia/lcm-dashboard.git
 or you can simply download zip version / ssh / subversion / HTTPS clone